-If you have a disability, e.g. a specific learning difficulty such as dyslexia, then reasonable adjustments will be considered for the assessment centre.
+If you have a disability, e.g. a specific learning difficulty such as dyslexia, then reasonable adjustments will be considered for the Assessment Centre.
 You will be advised of the procedure at the relevant stage.
 Please ensure if you require reasonable adjustments that you complete the relevant boxes on your application form.

 The interview process has been designed to get a more rounded picture of you as an individual.
 It examines how your values and those of Dyfed Powys Police might match.
 By carrying out this interview we are ensuring that you are making the right career choice and will have every chance of being a successful Dyfed Powys Police Constable.
 The behaviours we are looking for in this interview have been through a rigorous process of research to ensure that they are relevant to the role and are fair to everyone being interviewed.
 You will be provided with full details of what is expected of you at least one week prior to your interview.

-Stage 4: Medical, Job Related Fitness Tests (JRFT) and Biometric Assessments
+Stage 4: Job Related Fitness Tests (JRFT) and Biometric Assessments

-Stage 5: Complete security vetting clearance and reference checks*
+Stage 5: Complete security vetting clearance* and Attend a Medical

 Once all relevant documents have been cleared and processed and have entirely completed the selection and recruitment process you will be sent a letter formally offering you an appointment and start date.